RiSearcher/GeometRi.CSharp/README.md

 ## Line3d

-Represent infinite line  in 3D space and is defined by any point lying on the line and a direction vector.
+Infinite line  in 3D space and defined by any point lying on the line and a direction vector.
 ### Properties
 * __Point__ - base point of the line
 * __Direction__ - direction vector of the line